X-CASH-official/gitbook-docs/dpops/node-installation.md

 * **`User`**: User of the system \(most likely `root`\)
 * **`ExecStart`**:
   * Replace the path to the `xcash-wallet-rpc` file.
-  * Replace the path to the `xcash_wallets` folder, and replace `WALLET` by your delegate wallet name.
+  * Replace the path to the `xcash-wallets` folder, and replace `WALLET` by your delegate wallet name.
   * Replace `PASSWORD` with your delegate wallet password.

 #### 5. Firewall Service